codio/site/source/docs/classes/monitor/grading.html.md

 <img alt="authtoken" src="/img/docs/grading-moderation.png" class="simple"/>

-The moderated grade will not be shown to the class and can only be see by teachers of that class.
+The moderated grade will not be shown to the class and can only be seen by teachers of that class.

 Teachers who you want to perform grading moderation will need to be added to the class from the **Admin** screen first.